Serhioromano/angular-aws-s3-upload/README.md

 #### Events

 S3 uploader will `$emmit` error events.
-The event name is `s3uploader:error:` and name.
+The event name is `s3uploader:error:` and then name.
 So in your code.

 ```js
 $scope.$on('s3uploader:error:filesize', function(e, file){})